dlbuhtig4096/OrangeTool/README.md

 # Introduction #
-This is a python library for the **OrangeClient**.
+This is a python library for game archives from the **OrangeClient**.

 # Modules #

 ## save.py ##
-This module encodes the offline save.
+This module encodes save files from offline game.

  - `metaDecode`: Decode metadata to memory.
     - Argments: